 There are many different variations on this - many of which have names!
 A good list and description of the variations can be found here, for anyone interested!

-There are even World 'Jacks' Championships!
+There is even a World 'Jacks' Championships!

-Chuck stones is a great game for developing dexterity, and as an ancient traditional game that has been played for thousands of years all over the world - also an important piece of human culture to pass on to our children!
+Chuck stones is a great game for developing dexterity, and as an ancient traditional game that has been played for thousands of years all over the world - also an important piece of human culture to pass on to our children.

 Do you remember playing this as a child?
 What did you call it and what did you play it with?